ericdlabs/readme-mock/README.md

 ```

 ### Run application
 You will need to run this application on a fisical device.
-This project is unable to run on emulator becuase of BioStrap dependency (library not built for Arm)
+This project is unable to run on emulator because of BioStrap dependency (library not built for Arm)
 ##### iOS ###
 1. Open application in xcode
 ```sh